yce6db/spsatuva.github.io/_docs/tutorials/collapsible-elements.md

 # Templated heading and content

-It can get complicated making the collapse list heading, and this code is frequently repeated so there is a template that takes care making that part for you.
-It is found in `_includes/collapse-list-heading.html` and is used as follows:
+It can get complicated making the collapse list heading and content and making sure it all works together.
+To prevent having to repeat complicated code, there is a template that takes care making these for you.
+You can make a heading with the template found found in `_includes/collapse-list-heading.html` which is used as follows:

 ```liquid
 {% raw %}{% include collapse-list-heading.html